Hurricanes Don't Wait.

 What Is Hurricane Cargo Insurance?

-Hurricane cargo insurance is a special kind of coverage that protects goods and equipment when one of these storms hit.
-This means if a powerful weather event comes and wrecks a company’s shipment or stored products, the insurance will help them cover the costs.
+Hurricane cargo insurance is a special kind of coverage that protects goods and equipment from the damage caused by these storms.
+This means if a powerful weather event wrecks a company’s shipment or stored products, the insurance will help them cover the costs.

 While there is no form of coverage specifically listed as ‘hurricane insurance’, certain types of protection will defend against damages caused by these storms.